joe9126/sales-funnel/README.md

-Certainly!
-Here's a README text for the "sales-funnel" GitHub repository:

----

 # Sales Funnel

 Welcome to the Sales Funnel project repository!
 This project is designed to help businesses generate and track sales leads throughout the sales cycle until a deal is successfully closed.